The Bird-of-Prey Size Paradox

 We can see a BoP facing the Enterprise-D. With the BoP being behind the Federation ship, no upper limit can be given for the Klingon vessel.
 But it seems like this ship is supposed to be the same size as in the other recent uses of the model in TNG.

 The BoP is called "B'rel" for the first and only time.
-It seems obvious that the Ferengi could rather have got hold of small and obsolete Klingon ships than of the supposedly larger and more powerful ships that are shown elsewhere in TNG, namely the supposed K'Vort class.
-So far the B'rel concept sounds like a good idea.
-But actually TNG: "Rascals" features two scenes with 350m long BoPs attacking with their wings up, one of which is stock footage of the K'Vort-class cruisers from TNG: "Yesterday's Enterprise".
+It seems to make sense that the Ferengi could rather have got hold of small and obsolete Klingon ships, the B'rel class, than of the supposedly larger and more powerful ships that are shown elsewhere in TNG, namely the supposed K'Vort class.
+But actually TNG: "Rascals" features two scenes with 350m long BoPs attacking with their wings up, which are stock footage of the BoPs from "Defector" and of the K'Vort-class cruisers from TNG: "Yesterday's Enterprise", respectively.
 This renders the whole official theory (in the Star Trek Encyclopedia) of the B'rel being smaller than the K'Vort incredible.
 They are evidently the same size!
 There is just one other scene with the Enterprise-D and one of the Birds in orbit where the latter is at most 300m wide or 260m long.
+This too is stock footage (from "Redemption I") but was recomposited and resized.

 DS9: Past Prologue